yannbellot/free-framer-components/README.md

 The association of the 2 components Pattern and Distortion allows the creation of graphic forms and textures of an infinite richness.

 To use Figleaf :
-* Create a framer account
+* Create a Framer account
 * Install framer on your computer or access its web version
 * Go to [the project in framer.com Showcase](https://www.framer.com/showcase/project/sOrHUTSYXT7302rRXCrC/) and click on *Duplicate in Framer*.